• Training structure

 Bridges and reorientation

-It is possible to change course between L2 and L3, provided that the student is able to meet the necessary prerequisites.
+It is possible to change course between L2 and L3, provided that the student meets the necessary prerequisites.

 Read more